Computer Science

 CS4998Open Source Project4 ch (P)

-An Undergraduate Capstone Open Source Project (UCOSP).
-Students gain hands-on experience with real-world development practices in a realistic environment while simultaneously learning and applying some core concepts of Computer Science.
-As part of a national initiative, senior undergraduate students from across Canada work together on open-source software projects.
-Students work in distributed teams with individuals from other Canadian universities.
+Undertake an Undergraduate Capstone Open Source Project (UCOSP).
+Gain hands-on experience with real-world development practices, and apply core concepts of Computer Science in a realistic environment.
+Collaborate as part of a national initiative, with senior undergraduate students from across Canada on open-source software projects working in distributed teams with individuals from other Canadian universities.

 Prerequisites: Instructor approval and at least 90 ch completed.